dennisAlexander/mantra/README.md

 # mantra
-mantra website with repeating phrases or words on each page
+mantra website with repeating phrases or words on each page. it is now connected to git